depressed-pho/mcpe-neutralism-addon/README.md

 ## Known issues
+* **Mobs spawned before applying the behavior pack do not behave correctly,** which can not be fixed.
 * Guardians or Elder Guardians cannot be made neutral.
 They act strangely when `minecraft:behavior.hurt_by_target` is applied.
 * Angry pigs are still rideable.
 This is weird but there seems not to